Zoomdata/zoomdata-tools/api-examples/administration/LOAD_SECURITY_MODEL.md

 The `load_zoomdata_security_model.py` script requires configuration in two files outlined below

 ##### Zoomdata Server
-The script requires the following information about your Zoomdata instance to be configured in `conf/zoomdata-server.json`:
+The script requires the following information about your Zoomdata instance to be configured in conf/zoomdata-server.json.
+Edit the zoomdata-server.json file included in this repository to reflect your server instance information.

 | Parameter |  Description  |
 | --- | --- |